 What sort of surfaces are used with cyanotype?

 Paper and fabric are typically used with cyanotype.
 Almost any paper or fabric can be used, but this can depend on the type of project you are working on.
-Watercolor paper and rice paper work well, but be open to experimenting with other natural fiber products.
+Watercolor paper and rice paper work well but be open to experimenting with other natural-fiber products.

 How long does it need to be washed?